score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

 ### Maintaining `score-k8s` state

 CI Workflows typically start with a clean slate every time they execute.
 No state is stored on disk between runs.
 However, `score-k8s` _does_ store unique data, random seeds, and non-hermetic attributes in a `.score-k8s/state.yaml` file.
 For best results, this file should be restored before running `score-k8s` generate.
+For background on what's stored in this file, see [Local state]({{< relref "/docs/score-implementation/local-state" >}}).

 In this example, the file is stored as a secret in the target Kubernetes cluster.
 First, it's downloaded before running init or generate: